yairelit/Foldspace-QA-Automation/README.md

     ```bash
     mvn clean install
     ```
-    *Note: Playwright will automatically attempt to download the necessary browser binaries during the first run.*

 ## ⚙️ Configuration
 Currently, the test credentials are defined within the test files for simplicity.